Top arrow pointing up

 What are the types of collaborative research?

-• Collaboration within the institution
+• Within the institution

-• Collaboration with other institutions
+• With other institutions

-• Research collaborations with private companies
+• With private companies

-• Collaboration based on the task expertise
+• Based on the task expertise

-• International research collaboration
+• In international research

 Examples of collaboration in science